 Deposit: Upon notification of acceptance, applicants will be required to confirm their admission and intention to register by submitting a nonrefundable tuition deposit of $1000 within the time specified in the letter of acceptance.
 The deposit will be credited toward payment of tuition upon completion of registration.
 (See §13.5.4).

 Applicants should be aware that a clear Police Information Check (PIC) is required as a condition of admission and that any criminal charges pending must be declared.
 Under the Protection for Persons in Care Act, all students going to any clinical placement or rotation in Alberta are required to complete a Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
 The clinical practice site will determine the criteria for acceptance/denial of a placement.

 Police Information Checks are due at the time admission is confirmed.
 Applicants should plan to have their PIC complete prior to an offer of admission.
 Failure to submit a clear and complete PIC by the date noted in the offer of admission will result in the offer of admission being revoked.

-Prior to the first week of classes students admitted to the DDS program are required to have their immunization records reviewed and updated by a health care professional.
-We recommend this be done at the University Health Centre (UHC) on campus.
+Applicants should be prepared to have their immunization records reviewed and updated by a health care professional at the time admission is offered.
+We recommend this be done at the University Health Centre (UHC) on campus, by a personal physician, at a public health clinic or a travellers clinic.
 The vaccination requirements are based on the Alberta Provincial guidelines for HealthCare Students in a Post-Secondary Institution and serology/immunization outside the guidelines is not routinely done or recommended.
 All immunization records need to be written and legible.
 Translation should be provided if there is not a legend attached.
 Students without records will be required to complete their primary series.